siddharth25pandey/CPP-Programming/README.md

 # CPP-Programming

-### This repository is created to help beginners in their Open Source Contribution for Hacktoberfest 2020.
+### This repository is created to help beginners in their Open Source Contribution .

 This Repository contains all types of **C++** Programming Algorithms.
 Feel free to post your codes here.